Add new User search screen calls for the input of email address but doesn't work with one

 Thanks for following up on this, Paul.
 I've just spent a bit of time trying to break things, but I've been unsuccessful.
 Any combination of pasting, typing, deleting, waiting, not-waiting, etc - nothing seems to break the autocomplete.
 It does sometimes take a few seconds for the autocomplete request to complete, but this is due to latency rather than any bug.

 If you're able to reproduce regularly, could you please open your browser tools to detect any errors?
 Hit F11.
 Look for Console errors as you reproduce.
 Then, check the Network tab (assuming you have one), filtering by XHR requests if necessary, to see if you're getting bad requests (non-200).

-#5 Updated by Paul Hebert almost 2 years ago
+#5 Updated by Paul Hebert about 2 years ago